Table of Contents

 Are Statistics Reliable?

 73.6% of statistics are false.
 Really?
-No, of course it’s a made-up number (even though such a study would be interesting to know – but again, could have all the flaws it tries at the same time to point out).
+No, of course, it’s a made-up number (even though such a study would be interesting to know – but again, could have all the flaws it tries at the same time to point out).
 Statistical reliability is crucial in order to ensure the precision and validity of the analysis.
-To make sure the reliability is high, there are various techniques to perform – first of them being the control tests, that should have similar results when reproducing an experiment in similar conditions.
+To make sure the reliability is high, there are various techniques to perform – the first of them being the control tests, which should have similar results when reproducing an experiment in similar conditions.
 These controlling measures are essential and should be part of any experiment or survey – unfortunately, that isn’t always the case.

-While numbers don’t lie, they can in-fact be used to mislead with half-truths.
+While numbers don’t lie, they can in fact be used to mislead with half-truths.
 This is known as the “misuse of statistics.”
-It is often assumed that the misuse of statistics is limited to those individuals or companies seeking to gain profit from distorting the truth, be it economics, education or mass media.
+It is often assumed that the misuse of statistics is limited to those individuals or companies seeking to gain profit from distorting the truth, be it economics, education, or mass media.

 However, the telling of half-truths through study is not only limited to mathematical amateurs.
-A 2009 investigative survey by Dr. Daniele Fanelli from The University of Edinburgh found that 33.7% of scientists surveyed admitted to questionable research practices, including modifying results to improve outcomes, subjective data interpretation, withholding analytical details and dropping observations because of gut feelings….
+A 2009 investigative survey by Dr. Daniele Fanelli from The University of Edinburgh found that 33.7% of scientists surveyed admitted to questionable research practices, including modifying results to improve outcomes, subjective data interpretation, withholding analytical details, and dropping observations because of gut feelings….
 Scientists!

 So, can statistics be manipulated?
 They sure can.
 Do numbers lie?
 You can be the judge.